psaulay/what-s-this-movie/README.md

 Rule was :
   -Master create a repository and initial CSV with all relative information about movies -Other have to add three movies in fork
+  -Add some movies to DB
+  -Export it
+  -Build two page, using MVC, ZURB
+  -Creat a PHP router